mpritchardESTM/esteemedio.github.io/_posts/2020-08-11-how-your-business-can-benefit-from-remote-hiring.md

 color_overlay: "#4389C8"

 ---
-As many businesses face hard choices about [rethinking the way they work](https://esteemed.io/blog/2020/07/08/5-benefits-of-a-distributed-workforce/){:target='_blank'}, the world has shifted dramatically.
-Coronavirus will make its mark on the future of hiring too.

 Over half of Americans have worked from home this year and many aren’t going back to the office any time soon.
 Most don’t want to.

 > “When the pandemic is over, one in six workers is projected to continue working from home or co-working at least two days a week, according to a recent survey by economists at Harvard Business School.”—[The Atlantic](https://www.theatlantic.com/ideas/archive/2020/08/just-small-shift-remote-work-could-change-everything/614980/){:target='_blank'}